miniBill/elm-codegen-feature-flags/README.md

     }
 ```

-This can become error-prone when you've got to serialize and deserialize them:
+And they can become error-prone when you've got to serialize and deserialize them, or you copy-paste
+a bit too much adding a new one:

 ```elm
 decoder =